 This is the only dairy-free and gluten free fruit cake recipe you will need!
 It is moist, fluffy, and full of the holiday flavors you love!
 Use your favorite dried fruits to make this cake with more natural ingredients!

 I am so proud of this new gluten free cake recipe.
 Fruit cake has such a bad reputation, and I have always wondered how to make this cake better.
-I used dried fruits instead of those icky food color-dyed fruits, which makes my gluten free cake have much better flavor!
+I used dried fruits instead of those icky food color-dyed fruits, which gives my gluten-free cake a much better flavor!

 I will walk you through every step of the way so you can make this delicious homemade fruit cake at home!
 If you are a cake fanatic like me, you will want to check out all of my delicious gluten free cake recipes!